 Concrete Moisture Meters vs. Relative Humidity Testing

-Moisture meters should never be used to make the final determination as to whether or not a concrete slab is dry enough for a flooring installation.
+Concrete moisture meters should never be used to make the final determination as to whether or not a concrete slab is dry enough for a flooring installation.
 Here’s why:

 No ‘moisture meter’ of any type can give consistently accurate ‘moisture’ readings across the different mixes and densities of concrete.
 Additionally, other components (metal reinforcing bar, aggregate size, and amount, etc.) can cause false indications of ‘moisture’, especially with non-pin meters.
 But pin-type ‘moisture’ meters are also not practical for moisture measurement because variable chemical and physical characteristics in concrete can cause false readings due to changes in electrical resistance that have nothing to do with moisture.